 Default and Termination.

 Termination for Cause by the Office.
-The Office may terminate this Agreement without penalty or legal liability upon written notice of Grantee’s breach of any term, condition, requirement, or provision of this Agreement, if such breach is not cured within the time period specified in the Office’s notice of breach or any subsequent notice or correspondence delivered by the Office to Grantee.
+The Office may terminate this Agreement without penalty or legal liability upon written notice of Grantee’s breach of any term, condition, requirement, or provision of this Agreement, if such breach is not cured within the reasonable time period specified in the Office’s notice of breach or any subsequent notice or correspondence delivered by the Office to Grantee.
 Whether Grantee has sufficiently cured the breach shall be determined in the sole discretion of the Office.
 In addition, the Office may terminate this Agreement effective immediately without penalty or legal liability and without advance notice or opportunity to cure for any of the following reasons:

-Grantee, directly or indirectly, furnished any statement, representation, warranty or certification in connection with this Agreement, including as set forth in Attachment B (Federal Funding—Required Provisions), attached hereto, that is false, deceptive, or materially incorrect or incomplete;
+Grantee, directly furnished any statement, representation, warranty or certification in connection with this Agreement, including as set forth in Attachment B (Federal Funding—Required Provisions), attached hereto, that is false, deceptive, or materially incorrect or incomplete;

 Grantee or Grantee’s Project(s) as implemented has violated or failed to comply with any Applicable Laws, including any Applicable Laws identified or referenced in Attachment B (Federal Funding—Required Provisions), attached hereto;

-Grantee’s officers, directors, employees, agents, subsidiaries, affiliates, contractors, subcontractors, or a Grantee Contractor has committed or engaged in fraud, misappropriation, embezzlement, malfeasance, misfeasance, or bad faith;
+Grantee’s officers, directors, employees, agents, subsidiaries, affiliates, contractors, subcontractors, or a Grantee Contractor has been proven to have committed or engaged in fraud, misappropriation, embezzlement, malfeasance, misfeasance, or bad faith;

 Grantee terminates or suspends its business;